Skip to main content

 Catherine Jay, MD

-Catherine Jay is a PGY-3 resident in Neurosurgery.
+Catherine Jay is a PGY-4 resident in Neurosurgery.
 She is a Toronto native, but grew up internationally in Guangzhou (China), Geneva (Switzerland), and Cincinnati (USA).
 Catherine entered the University of Rochester as a Rochester Early Medical Scholar (BS/MD dual degree program) and majored in Brain and Cognitive Science with a Chinese Health and Society minor.
 During her undergraduate years she was honored to earn the Chinese Language Award, join Phi Beta Kappa as a junior, and graduate summa cum laude.
 In medical school she was inducted into the Alpha Omega Alpha Honor Society, elected for the Gold Humanism Honor Society, and completed both the Medical Education and Global Health pathways.
 She has dual passions in medical education and international collaboration, engaging longitudinally through her tenure in Rochester in multidisciplinary research to improve outcomes for children with neuromuscular disease in China and creating an anti-bias curriculum for medical school faculty.
 In her free time, she can be found reading, exploring Rochester parks with her dogs, volunteering at a therapeutic horse-riding lesson, or taking backcountry canoe trips with her fiancĂ©.

-Prasanth Romiyo, MDPrasanth Romiyo, MD
+Prasanth Romiyo, MD

-Prasanth Romiyo is a PGY-3 resident in Neurosurgery.
+Prasanth Romiyo is a PGY-4 resident in Neurosurgery.
 He is from Philadelphia, Pennsylvania and graduated from Cooper Medical School with a distinction in research.
 There he founded the AANS chapter and SERV-student-led crisis counseling group that received a grant for multi-state expansion from New York Academy of Medicine.
 He was elected as the Gurtin Skull-Base research fellow at UCLA, where he spent a year studying nanoparticle delivery methods for immunotherapies with funding awarded through the AOA, NREF and AANS.
 Prior to medical school he spent time with the CURE Hydrocephalus clinic in Uganda.
 His neurosurgical interests are broad but centered in medical innovation and neuroethics.
 In his spare time, Prasanth enjoys training Brazilian jiu-jitsu and MMA as well as road-tripping, exploring national parks, and wine tasting with his fiancĂ©.

 Adam Li, MD